Top 40 Angular Coding Interview Questions and Answers

 Pro Tip: To excel in your Angular coding interview, focus on mastering the TCS Angular interview questions and answers.
 Additionally, enhance your understanding by taking an Angular course that emphasizes practical coding challenges.
 This combination will prepare you to tackle questions confidently and demonstrate your expertise effectively.

-Angular Coding Interview Questions and Answers For Mid-Level Candidates
+Angular Coding Interview Questions with Answers For Mid-Level Candidates

 Q14.
 What is the purpose of Angular interceptors, and how can you create one?